 Trendy designer home aficionados love planting them in glass bowls, terrariums, recycled tea tins…

-They’re also very well suited to pot arrangements: match and mix several different succulent varieties in a large pot and cover the soil surface with a layer of ornamental gravel or pearls.
+They’re also perfect for pot arrangements: match and mix several different succulent varieties in a large pot and cover the soil surface with a layer of ornamental gravel or pearls.

 The substrate on which the succulents grow must drain very well.
 Use special cactus soil mix, or mix together one part earth, one part soil mix and one part sand.

-After a couple weeks, once the roots have appeared, you can repot them!
+After a couple weeks, once roots have appeared, you can repot them!

 edited and updated by Gaspard

 Click to open posts in a new tab.
 Follow us there, comment, and share!

 Also nice: create or join a topic on our houseplant forum, too.